-The Honors Program in Chinese Studies provides students with the opportunity to complete a year-long research project under the direction of a thesis advisor.
+The Honors Program in Chinese Studies is an opportunity to complete a year-long research project under the direction of a thesis advisor.
 Honors students must have an overall GPA of 3.0, and a strong record in Chinese Studies.
-Whether a student is admitted to the Honors Program as a junior and to the Honors Sequence as a senior may depend on the strength of the student and the proposal, as well as such factors as being able to find a thesis advisor.
+Admission to the Honors Program depends on the strength of your academic record and the proposal.
+We also consider other factors, such as being able to find a thesis advisor.

 Stage 1: Junior year: Apply for admission to the Honors Program